marked by balance or equilibrium and readiness for action

 contempt; he had borne the lash without a cry: for he felt that pride swelling in his heart which would have kept down a shriek to the last, though they had roasted him alive.

-capable of being done with means at hand and circumstances as they are
+capable of being done with means at hand

 But Oliver's thoughts, like those of most other people, although they were extremely ready and active to point out his difficulties, were wholly at a loss to suggest any